Tobi4486/PythonGame/README.md

 # PythonGame

-A top down classic game created using Pygame and Python
+A recreatation of a classic game created using GLFW and OpenGL

-Tested on Python 3.10.1 and Pygame 2.1.2
+Tested on Python 3.10.1 and GLFW 0.2.2

 ## Screenshots